vitorfgd/GitignoreAutomationUnity3D/README.md

 6) If there are no errors or warnings, you should have a .gitignore file inside your project folder;

-## Executing
+## Execution

-When executing this file, you should receive several messages while the script add contents to your .gitignore file.
+When executing this file, you should receive several messages while the script add content to your .gitignore file.

-After adding the default value, you'll be prompt with the following message: **Would you like to add 'unitypackage' to your .gitignore file?
+After adding all the default values, you'll be prompt with the following message: **Would you like to add 'unitypackage' to your .gitignore file?
 [1] Yes - [0] No.**.
 Select your option and press enter.
 This will guarantee that exported unitypackages will not be ignored.

 ## Contributing